Free Website Creation Tutorial For Beginners

 Check out these domain registration tips and discover how to get a free guide to help you start your website.
 Also learn how to get a domain name for only $1.99.

-The web host is the company that houses your site and provides you with email addresses, space for your web pages, free scripts for blogging, forums, social networking, shopping carts and more.
+The web host is the company that houses your site and provides you with space to create web pages, any scripts you can install (forums, shopping carts, blogging, etc.), email addresses, security and so much more.

 How you create your site will depend on the kind you want to make.
 For example, if you want to create a blog, you can take advantage of the built-in templates that come with the blogging (WordPress) platform.